minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 To override the default credentials specify a [`CONAN_LOGIN_USERNAME_{REMOTE_NAME}`](https://docs.conan.io/en/latest/reference/env_vars.html#conan-login-username-conan-login-username-remote-name) matching the name of the remote specified in the `.conan/remotes.json` file.

+NOTE: **Note:**
+[MSBuild](https://github.com/mono/msbuild#microsoftbuild-msbuild) projects are not supported at this time.
+The `license_scanning` image ships with [Mono](https://www.mono-project.com/) and [MSBuild](https://github.com/mono/msbuild#microsoftbuild-msbuild).
+Additional setup may be required in order to build packages for this project configuration.

 #### Using private Conan registries